hitoshi-watase/sercrod/docs/reference/directives/import.md

 If neither step produces a non-empty URL string, or the URL becomes the literal `"false"`, the import is treated as invalid:

 - The element’s `*import` / `n-import` attributes are removed.
-- Depending on configuration, Nablla may mark the element with `nablla-import-invalid`.
+- Depending on configuration, Sercrod may mark the element with `sercrod-import-invalid`.
 - The element may or may not be kept in the DOM, depending on `remove_element_if_empty` (see configuration below).